Nina and the Neurons: Exhibits

 There is a themed Nina & the Neurons activity trail at the Glasgow Science Centre..

 There was also an attraction located at Alton Towers themed to the show called Nina's Science Lab which opened in 2014 and closed in 2018.

 Episodes

-The series has seen many different changes through its eight-year run, with a majority of seasons focusing on specific themes of science or technology.
+The series has seen many different changes through its nine-year run, with a majority of seasons focusing on specific themes of science or technology.

 Series 1 (2007)

 The first series premiered on 26 February 2007, functioning as one of the many new additions to the rebranded CBeebies channel, and ran until 30 March 2007.
 Episodes centre on Nina visiting a family shadowing shows like Supernanny, whose kids are in need of the answer to a scientific problem.
 They become "Experimenters" for the day, adorning light blue T-shirts and solve the question with the help of the Neurons.